RESTROOM TRAILER MAINTENANCE

 Before using the system again in warmer weather, completely flush the restroom trailer systems with water, flush the toilet, and sanitize the entire freshwater system.
 In the event, when using the restroom trailer during cold weather, the water in a tank or drain line should happen to freeze, you should take immediate steps to thaw it before damage to the system occurs.
 DO NOT continue to use water system components if such a condition exists.
 If damage has occurred, make sure to have it repaired before using again.

-MAINTENANCE OF A WATERLESS URINAL IN A RESTROOM TRAILER?
+HOW DO I MAINTAIN A WATERLESS URINAL IN A RESTROOM TRAILER?

 As described, the waterless urinal is just that,” waterless”.
 It does not have a freshwater plumbing line connected or a flush valve installed.
 The urinals don’t flush, but instead, they drain by gravity into the waste tank of the restroom trailer.